Munters Group AB Earnings Call Transcripts

 -

-Order intake grew 27% and net sales 18% year-over-year, led by Data Center Technologies and FoodTech, while AirTech lagged but is set for gradual improvement.
-Adjusted EBITDA margin was 13.5%, with leverage at 3.1x due to acquisitions, and a strong focus on operational efficiency and sustainability.
+Order intake grew 27% and net sales 18%, led by Data Center and FoodTech, while AirTech lagged but is set for gradual improvement.
+Adjusted EBITDA margin was 13.5%, with leverage temporarily elevated due to acquisitions and investments.
+Regional production and strong backlog support a positive outlook.

 Fiscal Year 2024